aschet/talc/README.md

 ## References

-[1] Alspaugh, Thomas A., Hazeline U. Asuncion und Walt Scacchi (2010).
+[1] Alspaugh, Thomas A., Hazeline U. Asuncion and Walt Scacchi (2010).
 Software Licenses in Context: The Challenge of Heterogeneously-Licensed Systems.
 In: Journal of the Association for Information Systems 11.

 [2] Kapitsaki, Georgia M., Frederik Kramer and Nikolaos D. Tselikas (2016).
 Automating the License Compatibility Process in Open Source Software with SPDX.
 In: Journal of Systems and Software.
 DOI: [10.1016/j.jss.2016.06.064](http://dx.doi.org/10.1016/j.jss.2016.06.064).